Border Patrol Agent - Entry Level, Up to 20,000 Recruitment Incentive

 maintaining surveillance from covert positions.

-Interpreting and following tracks, marks, and other physical
+following tracks, marks, and other physical evidence; using

-Performing farm and ranch checks, traffic checks, city patrols, and
+activities and performing farm and ranch checks, traffic checks,

 using a variety of Government assets for the accomplishment of the